MrARM/lms6/README.md

 ## Modification list
 These are known modifications you can make to the hexdump.

-For ease of use with programs like hex editors, all modifications will be written from the perspective of my hex editor.
+For ease of use with programs like hex editors, all modifications will be written from the perspective of a hex editor.
 You could just modify the hex file, but it's just easier this way.

 ### Change the serial number
 You can change the serial number to any 7 digit number